ammazza/sftest/README.md

 From the repository  root run `lein uberjar`.
 This will  create a standalone jar file containing both applications.

+## Testing

+Tests are provided for  some uses of the main public functions.
+To run them use `lein test`.

 ## Usage

 Both applications when started show a  brief help message and then start waiting